 In May of 1862, Major General David Hunter issued a general order proclaiming “Slavery and martial law in a free country altogether incompatible; the persons in these three States – Georgia, Florida, and South Carolina – heretofore held as slaves, are therefore declared forever free.”
 Lincoln revoked this order.
 He would later annul other general’s efforts to free slaves in occupied territory or to enlist them in military service.

 In January 1863, Lincoln signed the emancipation proclamation freeing slaves in all areas of the United States not under the control of the Union Army.
 Lincoln’s reasons were pragmatic, not idealistic.
 “My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery,” he wrote.
 “What I do about slavery, and the colored race, I do because I believe it helps to save the Union.”
 Lincoln’s emancipation proclamation freed slaves only in areas not under Union control (i.e. excluding places like New Orleans), and was thus meant as an incentive for the slave owning class to surrender.

-I share these earlier positions of Lincoln with the intention of providing more nuance to idealized portrayals of Lincoln in the media.
-His position on slavery was a far cry from absolute abolitionism, and his views expressed at the time of the passage of the actual 13th amendment were significantly “evolved” from his earlier views.
+I share these earlier positions of Lincoln with the intention of hopefully providing more nuance to idealized portrayal’s of Lincoln in the media.
+His position on slavery was a far cry from absolute abolitionism, and his views expressed at the time of the passage of the actual 13th amendment were significantly “evolved” from his earlier positions.